 To our knowledge, break-up fee arrangements have recently tended to be adopted more often than in the past, while reverse break-up fee arrangements have not yet been very popular in Japan.
-Break-up fee arrangements could also be viewed as a means to back away from the deal, should a more favourable opportunity be presented by a third party bidder.
+Break-up fee arrangements could also be viewed as a means to back away from the deal, should a more favourable opportunity be presented by a third-party bidder.
 In particular, these aspects of break-up fee arrangements may become important for publicly traded companies in the future.

 Break-up fee arrangements for exclusive negotiation obligations contained in a letter of intent or memorandum of understanding are also generally enforceable but in practice are normally limited to the recovery of costs and expenses.
-It should be noted that the Japanese courts recently denied a request for injunctive relief based on a letter of intent with binding exclusive negotiation provisions by stating that monetary compensation should be sufficient.
+It should be noted that there is a high-profile transaction case where the Japanese courts denied a request for injunctive relief based on a letter of intent with binding exclusive negotiation provisions by stating that monetary compensation should be sufficient.